When you only have 3 days in Paris, you need to get your Paris itinerary just right.

 If you’re not used to traveling in large cities, you could also consider using a money belt during your Paris vacation.

 This is up to you: we no longer use one, and thieves are certainly aware of them, but if you’re more comfortable having your valuables more secure than they are in your pockets while exploring, it’s an option.

 Our general rule of traveling is that we never expect to (or try to) pass as locals, but we aim to look like ex-pats or frequent travelers that at least know what we’re doing… and, okay, in Paris, we want to look somewhat good.

 It is Paris, after all.

 The big key to blending in and looking fashionable in Paris?
 Less is more.

-Think lots of dark colors (I swear, 90% of Parisian women we saw on our most recent trip were wearing a black coat), dark skinny jeans or pants, cute dresses, and definitely not tennis shoes.
+Think lots of dark colors (I swear, 90% of Parisian women we saw on our most recent winter trip were wearing a black coat), fashionable jeans or pants, and cute dresses.

 For men, think fitted slacks or jeans, and fitted shirts.
 Not particularly fancy or dressed up, but not sloppy, either.

-We generally consider the whole “Europeans don’t wear jeans!” rule to be either complete fiction or at least wildly outdated, but Parisians certainly don’t tend to wear baggy, ill fitting, or worn out ones, either.
+We generally consider the whole “Europeans don’t wear jeans!” rule to be either complete fiction or at least wildly outdated, but Parisians certainly don’t tend to wear ill-fitting, or worn-out ones, either.